Please ensure Javascript is enabled for purposes of website accessibility Profile - DR CLEMENT ISAIAH LENACHURU

 KEY PROJECTS

-Currently engaging on climate change vulnerability and capacity assessment of the Lake Baringo floods victims of 2019.
-It is a seven months pilot project with a local CBO- Baringo Women and Youth rganization where i am a lead consultant and resource person.
+2. 2021-2022 A project on climate change vulnerability and capacity assessment for the Lake Baringo floods victims of 2019.
+It was a seven months pilot project with a local CBO- Baringo Women and Youth rganization where i am a lead consultant and resource person.
+The project objectives were to assess the vulnarability of the people to impacts of climate change and suggest prioritized activities to be undertaken to recude the impacts of the changes.

 RESEARCH INTERESTS